Skip to content

 Suspected breaches of exam/test rules and malpractice

-1. The Examination Rules Committee (ERC) deals with all cases of suspected breaches of exam/test rules and malpractice in HSC exams and HSC minimum standard tests.
+1. The Examination Rules Committee (ERC) deals with cases of suspected breaches of exam/test rules and malpractice in HSC exams and HSC minimum standard tests.

 2. Should a breach of exam/test rules and/or malpractice be suspected in an HSC exam or HSC minimum standard test, NESA will: